liamcottle/reticulum-meshchat/README.md

 # install nodejs deps
 # if you want to build electron binaries, remove "--omit=dev"
+# if you're using termux, add "--ignore-scripts" to fix error with esbuild
 npm install --omit=dev

 # build frontend vue components